nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

 Any attempt at creating an exhaustive rule set would be futile.
 Therefore, the formatting rules are intentionally under-specified, leaving room for the formatter implementation.
 However, the most important or potentially controversial rules are included, as well as some general meta-rules.
-The test suite of the formatter implementation specifies the exact formatting, it is up to the formatter team to adjust it as needed while staying within the design of this RFC.

-TODO move part of this out into a section which describes the future of the format (see also the team), and where it is documented.

 When deciding between two *equally good* options, currently prevalent formatting style in Nixpkgs should be followed.
 The emphasis here is on "equally good".